• Home

 12. Meanwhile, bring a large pot of water to a boil.
 Reduce the heat.
 Use a slotted spoon or skimmer to lower the bagels into the water.
 Boil as many as you can without them touching.
 Once the bagels are in, they will float to the top.
 Let them sit there for 45 seconds minute, and then flip them over to boil for another 45 seconds.

-13. Remove bagels from water.
+13. Preheat the oven to 425 degrees.
+Remove bagels from water.
 Using a basting brush, brush the tops of the bagels with egg wash.
 Sprinkle with your favorite toppings.
 Let the bagels sit at room temperature for 10 minutes before cooking.

 14. Bake for 10-15 minutes or until the bagels turn golden brown.